Skip to main content

 3. Know your preferred site type and have a backup in mind (full hookup, partial, primitive — in priority order)

-4. At midnight PT, refresh and move through checkout as quickly as possible — you have 15 minutes to complete a reservation before it expires in your cart
+4. At midnight PT, refresh and move through checkout as quickly as possible — Recreation.gov typically gives you around 15 minutes to complete a reservation before it expires in your cart

 5. If your first choice is gone, immediately search for alternatives within the same park or nearby campgrounds

-The window for the most popular sites closes in 2–5 minutes.
+The window for the most popular sites closes fast — many RVers report their target site gone within 2–5 minutes.
 This isn't an exaggeration.

 Notification and Monitoring Tools